FreeFem/FreeFem-doc/docs/reference/types.md

 !!!note "Macro concatenation"
 	You can use the C concatenation operator ## inside a macro using #.

-	If `Ux` and `Uy` are defined as finite element variable, you can define:
+	If `Ux` and `Uy` are defined as finite element function, you can define:
 	```freefem
 	macro Grad(U) [grad(U#x), grad(U#y)] //
 	```